 The event was opened by Kate Ewart-Biggs, Interim Chief Executive British Council.
 After the opening speech, BBC journalist Manuela Saragosa moderated the panel discussion.
 The panel consisted of Joanna Roper - UK Ambassador to the Netherlands and former Special Envoy for Gender Equality, Professor Rianne Letschert - Rector Maastricht University, Conny Dorrestijn - Founding Partner BankiFi and Marwa Ahmed, Master's student at University of Amsterdam.

 The event welcomed anyone, regardless their gender, who is interested in celebrating and encouraging female leadership.

-The panel discussion is organised by British Council Netherlands and British Embassy in The Hague.
+The panel discussion was organised by British Council Netherlands and British Embassy in The Hague.
 As the representation for the UK in the Netherlands, we have put female leadership at the forefront of our work.
 Under the EmbasShe initiative, we want to stimulate conversation, challenge gender bias, and work towards equal opportunities for all.